Sudanese refugee crisis: Humanitarian conditions for refugees

-Controversy
+Challenges

 Criticism was levelled at diplomatic missions operating in Sudan for their slow response in helping Sudanese visa applicants whose passports were left behind in embassies following their closure during evacuation efforts, preventing them from leaving the country.
 The latest report issued at the end of 2024 stated that 30.4 million people in Sudan are in need of humanitarian aid.

 On 7 May 2023, The Guardian reported that hundreds of Eritrean refugees had been taken away from camps near the Eritrean-Sudanese border.
 Several Eritrean civilians said the Eritrean Army had taken several civilians back into the country forcefully.
 Some of those detained were reported to be political refugees who had fled the Afwerki regime and forced conscription in the national army.
 95 people were sentenced to prison with severe punishments ahead of them, eight being women.

 Ethiopians who fled to Sudan as refugees of the Tigray War would sometimes find themselves victimized again upon arrival, this time by human traffickers.
 A number of refugees had testified to being kidnapped, regularly tortured, and transported to warehouses in Libya, where many would die due to poor living conditions.
 This situation worsened further after Sudan itself descended into violence in 2023, placing them at further risk of being kidnapped.

+The suspension of USAID funding in 2025 significantly reduced cash assistance, which grassroots emergency response groups relied on to sustain food kitchens.
+The crisis also impacted neighboring countries, with over two million Sudanese refugees facing deteriorating conditions.